 In 2003, they set up Genesis Room, an environmental studio, working to promote awareness of ecology, nature, eco-tourism, conservation and travel within southern Africa.
 They were involved in a number of promotional design and copywriting projects for clients such as Botswana Tourism and Sanctuary Lodges.

 In 2005, they decided to leave their desks and return to the road to update their photographic and video library.
 During the course of this expedition, the concept behind Black Pot Safaris was born leading to its successful launch in 2006 and operation during mid-winter months only.
 This allowed Paddy and Amanda to accept a position overseeing the maintenance, management and marketing of a luxurious, privately owned guest house in the Lowveld later that year.

 They resigned this position in May 2009 to set up umSisi House.
 This project is the culmination of many years hard work and their vision of the perfect villa-holiday experience.

 The people involved in ensuring your stay is truly memorable

 Our staff are the backbone behind the successful operation of umSisi House.
-Esther lives on the property while Hendry and Roselina choose to live at home with their families in Masoyi and commute to work daily.
-We also employ a number of part-time staff who also live in Masoyi.
+Sunday lives on the property while Hendry and Roselina choose to live at home with their families in Masoyi and commute to work daily.
+Our Gogo Esther has retired after working with us for 22 years, but she comes back to help during busy periods.
+We also employ a number of part-time staff who live in Masoyi.
 They all work tirelessly behind the scenes to ensure that your umSisi House experience is unforgettable.